 Return to top

 purple martin fledglings (ie: old enough to fly-but may not be able to fly) should be placed in a fall out shelter ASAP.
+We do not generally recommend returning to the nest as other siblings may still be in the nest and lowering the housing may prompt other

 Return to top

-If the bird is young enough it should accept crickets (soaked in water, Gatorade or pedialyte but not dripping wet) readily.
 Sometimes a whistle or chirping noises from you will stimulate the bird to open its mouth.
-If it is an older nestling it may not be able to recognize what you have as food and should be taken to a rehabilitator ASAP.
+If it is an older nestling it may not

 Return to top

-Usually at this age the birds may not be able to recognize what you have as food and should be taken to a rehabilitator ASAP.
-You can try to offer crickets (soaked in water, Gatorade or pedialyte but not dripping wet) but be aware that you may not have success.
+but be aware that you may not have success.
 A licensed wildlife rehabilitator will offer the bird its best chance at survival.
 If the babies are not being fed due to the adults being unable to catch food then see this page on Emergency supplemental feeding of ADULT Purple Martins

 Return to top

 Yes and No. Birds metabolisms are much faster than mammals and can not go without food for much time without suffering damage.
 As nestlings get all their fluids from their food, any nestling that has not been fed is usually suffering from some amount of dehydration.
-If a rehabilitator can not be located ASAP, the young bird will need some basic care to help it survive until you can bring the bird to a rehab center or wildlife hospital.
-Once one notices that a bird is not being fed the larger problem of dehydration is almost guaranteed.
-Only after the bird is rehydrated should feedings start.
-A dehydrated bird can go into organ failure if fed before being rehydrated.
+If a rehabilitator can not be located ASAP, the young bird will need some basic care to help it survive

 Return to top